dialex/start-testing/docs/concepts/purpose.md

 > — [Lina Zubyte](https://letmetrysoftwaretesting.wordpress.com/2018/01/22/testing-to-make-product-better-vs-perfect/)

 > As we cannot test everything, there may be scenarios we have not tried where issues occur.

+> Nothing Can Be Tested Completely.
+I'm sure that with an unlimited budget and an unlimited time frame (in the order of trillions of years) it would be possible to find every actual bug in a piece of software.
+It's silly to think testers should be able to catch everything that's wrong with a program.
+Thousands of computers, before you've tested every possible combination.

 > you cannot possibly test every single thing there is to test for a given application.
 To test every combination, or action a user might take, or environmental variation, or possible data value, or path through the code, or variable, is unrealistic.
 Ultimately, testing is ‘finished’ when management has enough information to enable them to make the decision whether or not to release the product.